Institute of Chartered Accountants of Guyana

 ICAG is responsible for the investigation and discipline (I&D) of all professional accountants in Guyana and has established I&D procedures in accordance with its legal mandate.
 Since 2012, ICAG has been carrying out a review of its I&D system, such as the handling of complaints, and considering comprehensive amendments and revisions to its by-laws.
 ICAG reports that its Council has consulted with external legal counsel as well as the Association of Chartered Certified Accountants (ACCA) to harmonize I&D procedures given that ICAG’s membership is comprised of professional accountants with foreign qualifications and are therefore subject to the I&D mechanisms of their qualifying institutes.

-The most recent self-assessment of its I&D procedures that ICAG carried out was in March 2017 and ICAG indicated that the following areas require improvements to align with the SMO 6 requirements: (i) establishing a link between the results of the quality assurance reviews; (ii) including non-accountants on the Disciplinary Committee; and (iii) enhancing administrative process and public interest considerations.
+The last self-assessment of its I&D procedures that ICAG carried out was in March 2017 and ICAG indicated that the following areas require improvements to align with the SMO 6 requirements: (i) establishing a link between the results of the quality assurance reviews; (ii) including non-accountants on the Disciplinary Committee; and (iii) enhancing administrative process and public interest considerations.

 Enforcement mechanisms that meet the SMO 6 benchmark for all professional accountants are essential to public trust and confidence in the accountancy profession.
 ICAG has identified areas in its system that need improvements to meet the SMO 6 best practices.
 As it continues to advance the implementation its I&D procedures and passage of new governance documents, it should prioritize making improvements to its system as noted in the comments from IFAC.
-These plans with reasonable timeframes should be outlined in its Action Plan.

 Current Status: Execute